UpstreamDataInc/goosebit/README.md

 ### Pause updates

-Device can be pinned to its current firmware.
+Device can be pinned to its current software.

 ### Realtime update logs